If You Lived Here--Mangwon (망원)

 Mangwon doesn’t try to impress you.

-It just lives quietly, warmly, steadily.
+It lives quietly, warmly, steadily.

 Cuz, if you lived here, your shoulders might drop without you realizing it.

-So let’s walk this place together.
+Let’s walk this place together.

 Mangwon at a Glance